peterthoeny/jquery.simpletabs/README.md

 <div id="simpleTabsDemo"></div>
 ```

-To show a tab interface across multiple pages, where each page shows its own tab in active state, define the tabs configuration once, and pass it as the first parameter to `.simpleTabs()`.
+Define the tabs configuration once as an object in a JavaScript file.
+Include that in your HTML pages, and pass the tabs configration object as the first parameter to `.simpleTabs()`.
 The second parameter indicates the ID of the active tab.
 Above example is for the first page `demo-tab-1.html`.

 ## Configuration